sarat1991/prod-enricher/README.md

 ## Assumptions and Limitations ##

-   1. The service accepts only Amazon.in url product details page as input.
+   1. The service only accepts amazon.in electronics product detail page as input.
-   2. Only electronics is the category, the service is tested for.
-Mobiles and laptop are only sub-category are valid categories.
+   2. In Electronics only mobiles and laptop are valid categories, others are invalid.
    3. Huge number of request like 100 requests/seconds cannot be done since the e-commerce website will block if it is done.